British Transport Police: History

+Early days
-In 1947 the Transport Act created the British Transport Commission (BTC) which unified the railway system.
-On 1 January 1949 the British Transport Commission Police' (BTCP) were created, formed from the four old railway police forces, the London Transport Police, canal police and several minor dock forces.

-In 1957 the Maxwell-Johnson enquiry found that policing requirements for the railway could not be met by civil forces and that it was essential that a specialist police force be retained.
+Private British railway companies employed detectives and police almost from the outset of passenger services in 1826.
+These companies were unified into four in 1923 then into a single nationalised company in 1947 by the Transport Act, which also created the British Transport Commission (BTC).
+On 1 January 1949 the British Transport Commission Police (BTCP) were created by the British Transport Commission Act 1949 which combined the already-existing police forces inherited from the pre-nationalisation railways by British Railways as well as the London Transport Police, canal police and several minor dock forces.
+In 1957 the Maxwell-Johnson enquiry found that policing requirements for the railway could not be met by territorial forces and that it was essential that a specialist police force be retained.
 On 1 January 1962 the British Transport Commission Police ceased to cover British Waterways property and exactly a year later when the BTC was abolished the name of the force was amended to the British Transport Police.

-In 1984 London Buses decided not to use the British Transport Police.
-The British Transport Docks Board followed in 1985 when it was privatised.
+Racism

 In the 1960s and 1970s BTP officers led by Detective Sergeant Derek Ridgewell gave false testimony to obtain convictions of young men in the British Black community on the London Underground on charges such as assault with intent to rob.
 Eventually some of the men, who became known as the Oval Four and Stockwell Six, managed to have their convictions overturned.
 In November 2021, the BTP chief constable apologised to the black community for the trauma caused by Ridgewell, and said his actions did "not define the BTP of today".

-BTP previously used to police several sea ports and docks until privatisation and the dock board decision in 1985.
-This included undertaking immigration control at smaller ports until the Immigration Service expanded.
-The force crest still includes ports and harbours.
-BTP left the last ports it policed in 1990.

-In 1984 a Dog Section Training School was opened at the force training establishment near Tadworth, Surrey.
-In 2010, dog training was moved from Tadworth and the training school was moved to the Metropolitan Police's Dogs Training School in Keston, London Borough of Bromley.